transmitic/transmitic-core/README.md

 # Transmitic Core

+The core library for Transmitic.
+This project's work and details are tracked in the transmitic repo https://github.com/transmitic/transmitic

-## THIS PROJECT IS NOT FINISHED.
+## THIS PROJECT IS NOT STABLE.
 DO NOT USE THIS.

-The core library for Transmitic

 ## License